tahoe-lafs/tahoe-lafs/docs/about.rst

 A "storage grid" is made up of a number of storage servers.
 A storage server has direct attached storage (typically one or more hard disks).
-A "gateway" uses the storage servers and provides access to the filesystem over HTTP(S) or (S)FTP to tahoe clients.
+A "gateway" communicates with storage nodes, and uses them to provide access to the filesystem over protocols such as HTTP(S), SFTP or FTP.

-Note that you can find gateway nodes referred sometimes as client nodes.
-The Tahoe-LAFS architecture defines gateways as "nodes that provide access to files residing in storage nodes".
-You can see "clients" also referring to processes or programs connecting to a gateway node and performing operations on the grid (for exemple, the CLI binary).
+Note that you can find "client" used to refer to gateway nodes (which act as a client to storage servers), and also to processes or programs connecting to a gateway node and performing operations on the grid -- for example, a CLI command, Web browser, SFTP client, or FTP client.
-Gateways give access to files in the grid via protocols such as HTTP, FTP or SFTP.
-So, the gateways act as "clients" to other storage nodes at the same time that they are serving files to client programs (WebUI, (S)FTP clients).

 Users do not rely on storage servers to provide *confidentiality* nor *integrity* for their data -- instead all of the data is encrypted and